The People's Palace: Memories and new beginnings

 Hear personal stories and recollections of the Morecambe Winter Gardens, some told for the first time, and find out what the future holds for this treasured building.

-In the final episode of this series, we hear personal memories and recollections of 'The People's Palace', including stories of the fun and joy people experienced there, their love for the building, and their visions for its future.
+In the final episode of this series, we hear personal memories and recollections of 'The People's Palace', including stories of the fun and joy people experienced there, their love for the building, and how through the Morecambe Winter Gardens Preservation Trust these personal attachments and passion for the venue has been drawn on to inspire change and deliver best-practice culture-led regeneration.

 About the Winter Gardens